bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 ## Configure networking and routes

+**Why is networking part of a deployment guide?**
+Even though networking can be handled separately, configuring how your application is exposed (or restricted) is core to rolling out a functional service.
+Without it, your newly deployed app may not be accessible to the intended audience.
-### 1. NetworkPolicies
+### 1. Network Policies

-Network policies (NetworkPolicies) are Kubernetes resources that control the traffic between pods and networks.
-They use labels to select pods and define rules which specify what traffic is allowed.
-The aim is to provide a secure network for your applications running on OpenShift.
+Network policies control traffic flow at the pod level.
+They define the allowed inbound and outbound traffic, enhancing security.
+Learn more in the [network policies guide](../platform-architecture-reference/openshift-network-policies.md).

 Applying a specific network policy to a deployment is a best practice to enhance security.
 For a detailed guide, learn more about the [network policies](../platform-architecture-reference/openshift-network-policies.md) guide.

 ### 2. Exposing services using routes

-In OpenShift, a `Route` allows external access to an OpenShift service by mapping it to a publicly accessible hostname, such as `app.example.com`.
-If you do not specify a hostname, OpenShift will automatically assign one based on a default pattern, typically including the service name and namespace name.
-Ensure that the DNS entry for the hostname points to the OpenShift Router’s service IP to enable external access.
+In OpenShift, a `Route` provides external access to an internal service.
+You can specify a custom hostname or use an automatically generated one.
+Ensure the DNS entry points to the OpenShift Router service.
 Useful links:

 1. Red Hat's [route official documentation](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html)
 2. [How do I get a custom vanity URL for my application in Openshift?](https://stackoverflow.developer.gov.bc.ca/questions/172/176#176)